 It was also the first time I was able to use the shazaam app to great success.
 I bought the single on iTunes right there and then.
 I sent it out to a bunch of muso/producer type mates and had a really mixed bag of feedback.
 Which made me like it even more as people don't normally respond to that type of thing. w h o k i l l came out a month or so later, and it wasn't long before it was always on in our house.
 Sometimes I hear elements of Arrested Development's brilliant debut album (1992's 3 Years, 5 Months and 2 Days in the life of...) which was a huge record for me when I was growing up.It still makes me feel excited about music and ideas, it's just so unrestrained and direct, something I really miss about most modern music."

 When Otto there, the red-hooded one above, isn't crafting epicly cathartic post-rock with sleepmakeswaves, he's listening to some pretty sweet atmospherics himself.
-Here are his some of his favourite records of the year.
+Here are his some of his favourite records of the year."I know this has been done to death by now, but I have to share my continued fascination with and appreciation of Bon Iver's latest record.
+Every new listen reveals some new aspect - a shade added by a particular instrument, a lyric which unravels a meaning."

 "I have also really enjoyed Russian Circles' Empros, an energetic and atmospheric blend of sludgey/prog metal and post-rock, and Tunnel Blanket by Texan powerhouse This Will Destroy You.
 They call it 'doomgaze' with their tongues in their cheeks.
 They can call it whatever they want, but when I give the record some time and attention it rewards me with its crushing emptiness and energy."